ryanrosenberg/ryanrosenberg.github.io/packet-submission-guidelines.md

 This test is applied to individual team, not to your school’s contingent as a whole.
 If you are unsure about whether you are required to write a packet, then please contact [the ACF eligibility committee](mailto:eligibility@acf-quizbowl.com).

 ## Sample Packet
 Want to know what a well-formatted packet looks like?
-Take a look at this sample packet (questions by ACF members Rob Carson and Bernadette Spencer for ACF Regionals 2014).
+Take a look at this sample packet.

 <iframe src="https://docs.google.com/document/d/e/2PACX-1vRu0cUcpxcLI0wPlCEcZleGhIwyAUIITB-_Zpqr6TdlL2kNDpASIXxs4FLOs6m6ReTYfjFeeJHK3Svi/pub?embedded=true" width="82%" height="600"></iframe>